He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 How long has it been since we've had stories like this?

-When examining corruption in government.
+We're examining corruption in government.

 You know, when the Democrats run the show, there's never any corruption.

-Welfare debit cards, Vegas casinos, and On cruise ships.
+Welfare debit cards, Vegas casinos, and on cruise ships.

 Fascinating.

-Audio sound by time.
+Audio soundbite time.

 Let's go back.

-Barney Frank.
+Number four, Barney Frank.

-We uh we played the soundbite earlier where he said last night that I launched a vicious homophobic attack on we honestly cannot think of when we did that because we didn't do that.
+We played the soundbite earlier where he said last night that I launched a vicious homophobic attack.

-But last night on MSNBC's The Last Word, Barney Frank uh continues about the financial crisis and the Republican Party.
+But last night on MSNBC's The Last Word, Barney Frank continues about the financial crisis and the Republican Party.

-They are blaming us, me as chairman of the committee for their own errors.
+They are blaming us, me as chairman of the committee, for their own errors.

 The Republicans were the ones who, for example, resisted any effort to curtail predatory lending.

-We started in 2004, Democrats on the committee that I serve on to get legislation adopted to stop predatory loans.
+We started in 2004, Democrats on the committee that I serve on, to get legislation adopted to stop predatory loans.

 The Republicans said we were interfering with the market.